Vyral/base-template/_posts/2019-07-30-the-difference-between-a-second-home--an-investment-property.md

 ---

 {% include youtube.html %}

+*Often people are confused about the difference between an investment property and a second home.*

 Many of my clients who have lived in their homes for a while will eventually contact me about a potential second home purchase, whether it’s a beach property, a mountain resort, a lake house, or other.&nbsp;